walterlas/DungeonOfDanger/README.md

 It's stupid..... but it may be the way to go.
 At least until I can get a handle on how things are supposed to work.
 The mystery variables are bad enough.

+03/03/2020: OK.
+It is now basically working.
+There are probably still a lot of bugs where I didn't get the branching correct.
+In fact, I think there's an entire section I haven't even put in yet.
+I'm not sure how that gets called, but it may not be too hard to figure out.
+Still need to tune the screen clearing and pauses, though.
+If you're wondering why there's a lot of pauses and why there's so many '.' in the text, it's because that's how the original is.
+If I finish the original version, I may branch off and make a "plus" version that will fix all that.
+Also, I really need to figure out some variables, still.
+It's kind of weird to be this far in and still not know what some do.
+Like, I think the game ending when you run of turns works, but I haven't the faintest idea of where the maximum moves is defined.
+Go figure.